 How many credit cards do you know of (or may even own) that contain real gold and diamonds?

-The Dubai First Royale Card has real gold trim and a .235 carat diamond in the center.
-This card is only available to the super wealthy who are lucky to receive an invitation.
+The Dubai First Royale Card has a real gold trim and a .235 carat diamond in the center.
+This card is only available to the super-wealthy who are lucky to receive an invitation.
 As expected, there isn’t a preset spending limit.
 Cardholders are assigned a dedicated relationship manager who can manage your lifestyle requests.

 Coutts Silk Card